hooman650/BioModelChecker/README.md

 Please see the [```BioMC-usermanual.pdf```](BioMC-usermanual.pdf) for a detailed instructions how to replace ```classpath.txt``` and ```jxbrowser```.
 BioMC already comes with several benchmarks in  ```.json ``` format that could be used to get familiar with the tool.

 ## Related Publications:
 [1] H. Sedghamiz, M. Morris, TJK.
 Craddock, D. Whitley, G. Broderick.
-"Bio-ModelChecker: Using Bounded Constraint Satisfaction to Seamlessly Integrate Observed Behavior with Prior Knowledge of Biological Networks" (Preprint-2019).
+"Bio-ModelChecker: Using Bounded Constraint Satisfaction to Seamlessly Integrate Observed Behavior with Prior Knowledge of Biological Networks" [In Frontiers in Bioengineering and Biotechnology, Bioinformatics, 2019](https://www.frontiersin.org/articles/10.3389/fbioe.2019.00048/abstract).

 [2] H. Sedghamiz, M. Morris, TJK.
 Craddock, D. Whitley, G. Broderick.
-"Computation of Robust Minimal Intervention Sets in Multi-valued Biological Regulatory Networks" [In Frontiers in Physiology, section Systems Biology, 2019](https://www.researchgate.net/publication/331328126_Computation_of_Robust_Minimal_Intervention_Sets_in_Multi-valued_Biological_Regulatory_Networks).
+"Computation of Robust Minimal Intervention Sets in Multi-valued Biological Regulatory Networks" [In Frontiers in Physiology, section Systems Biology, 2019](https://www.frontiersin.org/articles/10.3389/fphys.2019.00241/abstract).

 [3] H. Sedghamiz, W. Chen, M. Rice, D. Whitley, G. Broderick.
 "Selecting Optimal Models Based on Efficiency and Robustness in Multi-valued Biological Networks".
 [In 2017 IEEE 17th International Conference on Bioinformatics and Bioengineering (BIBE)](https://ieeexplore.ieee.org/document/8251289/).